-TMC has five SCR’s on the Lloyds Panel.
+TMC has four SCR’s on the Lloyds Panel.
 An SCR is appointed when an LOF-SCOPIC contract has been agreed between the Owner and Salvor and the Salvor invokes the SCOPIC Clause.
 This clause is used in situations where environmental danger exists but the chance of success, and hence the reward for the Salvor, is low.

 TMC is very active in the Wreck Removal field.
 If salvage is unsuccessful at some stage the Owners, their Advisors & Insurers will have to decide whether to continue or abandon the casualty.
 Once abandoned, if there is liability to remove the wreck, the responsibility for removing it usually falls on the P&I Club, however where no such cover exists, governments and authorities may step in to fund such work.
 This will certainly be the case if the casualty presents a hazard to other shipping and navigation, or if its cargo or fuel oils pose a threat to the environment.

 Wreck removal contracts are usually commercial BIMCO contracts, either lump sum, fixed price, or day-rate contracts.
 TMC is experienced at advising clients on the technical management of the entire wreck removal phase, from initial tender letter to finally signing off on the wreck removal process upon completion by the contractor.
 We can supply the following services: